ninoseki/jsac2023-sbom-workshop/docs/setup.md

 {"timestamp":"2022-11-12T07:10:56.045+00:00","status":400,"error":"Bad Request","path":"/"}
 ```

-Note that Python requirements for the hands-on challenges are installed in a vritual environment via Poetry.
+Note that Python requirements for the hands-on challenges are installed in the virtual environment via Poetry.
 It is activated by default.

 ```bash
 $ python ...